iamsayan/wp-last-modified-info/readme.txt

 Tags: last modified info, shortcode, short by column, time, date Requires at least: 4.4
 Tested up to: 4.9
-Stable tag: 1.1.2
+Stable tag: 1.1.3
 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl.html

-Show last update date and time on pages and posts very easily.
+Display last modified date and time on pages and posts very easily.
 You can use shortcode also to display last modified info anywhere on a WordPress site running 4.4 and beyond.

 == Description ==